-As an Elder mediator I work with families by giving them the opportunity to have a conversation in a safe environment, which offers the potential to strengthen family ties and to create long lasting outcomes for the family.
+As an Elder Mediator, I work with families by giving them the opportunity to have a conversation in a safe environment, which offers the potential to strengthen family ties and to create long lasting outcomes for the family.

-I was interested in mediation and this program offered both an academic program as well as practicum which allowed me to hone my skills as a mediator.
+I was interested in mediation and this program offered both academic and practical components which allowed me to hone my skills as a Mediator.
 Following graduation, I was able to use the mediation skills I had learned to help other students acquire the skills needed for mediation.

 I was able to use the skills learned during and after the program as a Mediator, and also in day to day life.
 It also allowed me to expand my knowledge in other areas, and continue my learning to become an Elder Mediator.